audiotool/manual/manuals/editor/audio_live_recording.rst

 ====================

 If you want to play an instrument or sing onto your audiotool track, this feature is for you.
-Audio Live Recording relaxes\* the 30 sec upload limit and calibrates your audio system to record your instrument or voice in perfect sync with your track.
+Audio Live Recording relaxes [#timelimit]_ the 30 sec upload limit and calibrates your audio system to record your instrument or voice in perfect sync with your track.